shoh-dev/fcnui/README.md

 ### ui

 The `ui` package is a Next.js application that complements fcnui.
 It provides an API for all the components in JSON format, enabling seamless integration with the `cli` tool.
-By offering a user-friendly interface for accessing component information, the `ui` package enhances the development experience for Flutter developers using fcnui.

 [//]: # (## Documentation Website)